ShareInfocetly/self-intro/README.md

 # self-intro
 Hi!
-My name is "Athul santhosh"
+My name is "Priyamvada Prakash"
-I am persuing Btech degree in electronics and communication Intrested in coding
+I am currently persuing Btech degree in electronics and communication Intrested in coding
 .............
 ............